kiennt9696/task-management-api/README.md

 - __Permission__: defines permissions that __Role__ may have

-- __PermissionObject__: defines kind of resources that users want to access, i.e Task in this assignment
+- __PermissionObject__: defines kind of resources that users want to access, i.e Task in this system

 - __PermissionAction__: manages actions that can be operated on resources (__PermissionObject__), i.e read, edit, delete, create, etc.